aroullet/ffp_tum/README.md

-* The user is not asked to input a number of timesteps as the program will keep running unless closed by the user or the system.
+* The user is not asked to input a number of time steps as the program will keep running unless closed by the user or the system.